 It is imperative that immigration reform is a legislative priority in the 115th Congress and I will do all I can to address this difficult problem facing our nation.
-Proposed elements of immigration reform I support have included increased border security and immigration enforcement, improved employment eligibility verification, revision of legal immigration, and options to address the millions of unauthorized immigrants currently residing in the country that do not include blanket amnesty.
+Current rules incentivize illegal behavior and don’t prioritize the needs of America’s economy.
+Proposed elements of immigration reform I support have included ending chain migration, implementing e-verify, eliminating the visa-lottery system, funding a southern border wall, increased border security and immigration enforcement, and revision of legal immigration.

 We have laws on the books—we must enforce them.
 Rewarding those who have broken our laws and cut in line is not the answer.
 However, it’s important we find a solution for DACA recipients who were brought here through no fault of their own.